dntco43u/bdkqpr0x/README.md

 </div>

 ## Introduction
-Batch templates consisting of springboot, mybatis, lombok, and jsch.
+Batch templates consisting of springboot, mybatis, lombok, and jsch.<br>
 The batch job is divided into 4 parts and each role is as follows.
 1. job b01: Batch program to transfer us-500.csv format.<br>
     MySQL to Oracle, MySQL to File to Oracle